Ray Washburne

 Ray Willets Washburne is an American businessman, political fundraiser, and government official.
+He co-founded the M Crowd Restaurant Group, which owns Mi Cocina and other restaurants.
 He served as President and CEO of the Overseas Private Investment Corporation from 2017 to 2019 and as a member of the President's Intelligence Advisory Board from 2019 to 2020.

 Previously, he has served as an adjunct professor at Cox School of Business.